-With more than 30 years of experience dedicated to advising clients around the globe on the inception, protection and monetization of all types of intellectual property assets, David Henry heads the firm’s IP patent litigation practice group.
+With more than 30 years of experience dedicated to advising clients around the globe on the inception, protection and monetization of all types of intellectual property assets, David Henry is the Leader of the Intellectual Property Litigation Practice Group.
 His practice is focused on handling a wide variety of patent, trademark, trade secret and copyright matters, ranging from enforcement and defense of rights in litigation to strategic planning, prosecution, registration and licensing.
 David is a registered patent attorney with the United States Patent and Trademark Office (USPTO) and the Canadian Patent Office.

 He has substantial experience in helping clients identify, strategically manage and protect both domestic and foreign intellectual property assets.
 At any given time, he is taking lead in a number of patent or trademark infringement actions before federal courts throughout the U.S., as well as certain, selected activities at the USPTO.